The Hebrew letter "Mem" has a numeric value of 40. I will cover the letter first and then I will bring in the numerical value meaning.

 These final forms are called "sofit" (סופית) in Hebrew, meaning "final" or "ending."
 Originally, these forms were used to denote the end of a word when Hebrew did not use spaces between words.
 However, since the 7th century, Hebrew has regularly employed word spacing, and final forms are now used primarily for aesthetics and tradition.

 The letter mem symbolizes the physical world stemming from the divine word, as well as the boundary between the revealed and hidden/spiritual realms.
-Its meaning of "water" connects to the primordial waters in Genesis from which all creation emerged.
+It's meaning of "water" connects to the primordial waters in Genesis from which all creation emerged.

 - The creation story, where the spirit of God hovered over the waters before creating the world (Genesis 1:2).
 Water is presented as a primordial element.